 It’s also important to remember your motivation shouldn’t be about trying to win a debate or inundating your audience with facts, science and research.
 It’s about listening first, asking questions to better understand how opinions have been formed, finding common ground or a shared value and then engaging in a conversation versus an argument about who is right and who is wrong.

 Once you are ready to share your farm story the next logical question is where?
 Social media is a critical vehicle to connect with others because this is where conversations about food and farming are happening and where misinformation is rampant.
 Yes, you are behind a computer or your iPhone but it gives you time to prepare and offers opportunities to share photos or other links to broaden perspective.
 But social media isn’t for every farmer so what other options could you consider?

 If you see a post or comment online that you know is false, do you take the time to respectfully correct it?
 Can you talk to your child’s teacher; speak to a high school classroom; give a presentation to your local Rotary Club; write a letter to the editor; invite someone to your farm to see what you do?
 There is no shortage of opportunities out there to share your story.

 Taking the first uncomfortable step can seem daunting.
 You may worry you don’t have all the answers or that you will open yourself to criticism.
 That may be true but focus on what you do know.
 You see and live agriculture every day, you know what is happening on your farm and what it means to you, your family, and your community.
 That, more than anything, is a story worth sharing with others.
 Finally, be passionate.
 People sense passion and commitment and it is critical to earning their trust.

-Trish Jordan is Public & Industry Affairs Director for Monsanto Canada.
-She regularly engages with consumers about Monsanto’s business, food and farming and loves to share the story of Canadian agriculture with others.
+Trish Jordan is Public & Industry Affairs Director for Bayer Canada.
+She regularly engages with consumers about Bayer’s business, food and farming and loves to share the story of Canadian agriculture with others.